tinyos/tinyos-main/apps/tests/cc2420/LplBroadcastCountToLeds/README.txt

 If you see LED's waggling on both motes, the test passed.

-To compile for motes with CC2420 radios, you must do: env CFLAGS="-DLOW_POWER_LISTENING" make <platform>

 RadioCountToLeds maintains a 4Hz counter, broadcasting its value in an AM packet every time it gets updated.
 A RadioCountToLeds node that